William Caxton and the introduction of printing to London

 In the 1470s Caxton spent time in Cologne where he learnt the art of printing.
 Returning to Bruges he set up a press and in 1474-1475 published his translation of The Recuyell, the first book to be printed in English.

 Caxton not only published and printed books but built up a trade in those he imported from the Continent.
 Although he was based at Westminster many of his customers were the merchants of the City of London.
-Customs records show that in 1488 alone he imported over one thousand books within a two month period.
-Other than Caxton there were very few booksellers in London until the following century although legal and education books were imported by the Lithuanian John Lettou and his partner William de Machlinia.
+Customs records show that in 1488 alone he imported over 1,000 books within a two-month period.
+Other than Caxton there were very few booksellers in London until the following century, although legal and education books were imported by the Lithuanian John Lettou and his partner William de Machlinia.

 Caxton was also an active parishioner at the Abbey and often audited the church accounts.
 He died around 1491 and was buried at St.Margaret’s church at Westminster.